squeaky-pl/pystacia/doc/source/image.rst

 Sepia tone
 ----------

-:meth:`pystacia.image.Image.sepia` performs effect similar to old-fashined sepia image.
+:meth:`pystacia.image.Image.sepia` performs effect similar to old-fashioned sepia image.
 You can adjust hue and saturation parameters but the default values are a good starting point.